Golan: Late Roman and Byzantine periods

-The region was prosperous between the 2nd and the 7th century CE when pagan communities were step by step replaced by Christian ones.
+The wider Golan region was prosperous between the 2nd and the 7th century CE, when pagan communities were gradually replaced by Christian ones.
 A different view is that the Christians of the Golan were Ghassanids, an Arab tribe originally from Yemen, used by the Byzantines as frontier guards since the end of the 5th century.
-An important Jewish presence was attested by archaeology since the Roman period in the Golan, and by the 6th century the population of the Byzantine Golan was made up by Jews and Christian Ghassanids.
+An important Jewish presence was attested by archaeology since the Roman period in the Golan, and by the 6th century the population of the Byzantine Golan was made up of Jews and Christian Ghassanids.
+Excavations at Ein Nashut provide evidence of a Jewish community and a synagogue that operated from the 5th century CE to the 7th century CE.

 The Golan was prosperous during the Roman and Byzantine periods, but had a purely rural character and lacked any larger towns.